Robert Garth: Coaching

 Robert Garth started his coaching career in 1996 at Hartland High School in Hartland, Michigan, as a freshman basketball coach.

 Due to his long football playing career, Garth's next coaching position wouldn't come until 2006 when he joined the staff for West De Pere High School's football team in West De Pere, Wisconsin.
 In the next few years, Garth held coaching positions with Green Bay East High School Basketball (2009), the Green Bay Blizzard (2010), and Green Bay Southwest High School Football (2012).

 In 2013, Garth took a football coaching job with Little Chute High School in Little Chute, Wisconsin.
 He worked primarily with receivers, and used his professional experience to train a talented group of receivers.
 In his second year with the team, he helped guide the team to the WIAA Division 4 State Championship in 2014.

 Following two successful seasons at Little Chute, Garth headed to Florida where he became a football coach at West Orange High School in Winter Garden for the 2015 season.
 While at West Orange, Garth worked closely with many future Division I athletes, including WR Eddie McDoom (Michigan) and QB Woody Barrett (Auburn).

 Garth was a football coach at New Mexico State University, where he worked with the tight ends.
 He served from 2016 to 2018.

 Served as Assistant Head Coach and Defensive Coordinator for the Allen D. Nease High School varsity football team in Ponte Vedra, Florida from 2019-2021 under Collin Drafts taking a 7th seeded team to the third round of the 2021 Florida 7A Regional Finals Playoff game before losing to 1st seeded Buchholz High School 37-14.

-Currently serving as Director of Player Development for Arkansas State Red Wolves football team.
+Former Director of Player Development for Arkansas State and New Mexico State Aggies football teams.

+Returned to Allen D. Nease High School to coach football as Defensive Coordinator in 2024 to win District Championship and have undefeated regular season.